Troubleshooting your paramotor

 If this test passes, continue the troubleshooting starting with section B below (ignition).
 If not, rebuild the carburetor (if you have not already done so) and run the tests above again before continuing with the "B" section below.
 However, you may need to run the miscellaneous tests below if the above tests fail.

 How do you tell whether it is vapor lock (or another fuel related problem) or an ignition issue?
-Fuel starvation will cause the engine to run hotter than normal while a weak ignition will not cause the engine to run cooler at the same throttle position.
-In other words, HOT engine = fuel starvation, COOL engine = weak ignition
+Fuel starvation will cause the engine to run hotter than normal while a weak ignition will cause the engine to run cooler at the same throttle position.
+In other words, HOT engine = fuel starvation, COOL engine = weak ignition.
+A simple test is to fly the engine and watch the CHT as you increase power while watching the CHT until the engine fades or hiccups.
+If the temperature rises quickly it is probably fuel starvation.
+If the temperature lowers or stays mostly the same it is probably an ignition problem like a fouled spark plug.

-An excessive carburetor ML value will also cause fuel starvation.
+An excessive ML value will cause the engine to stall/fade when it is at 1/2 or more throttle.
 (This assumes that the other parts of the carburetor and fuel system, in general, are 100% OK.)
 Even though the carburetor has been rebuilt or is new will not necessarily mean the ML value is correct.
-An excessive ML value will cause the engine to stall/fade when it is at 1/2 or more throttle.
 Sometimes, the engine will run just fine for 5 minutes and then slowly die.
 It is similar to an ignition failure.
 Be certain that your ML is set correctly.
 DO NOT ASSUME THAT NEW CARBURETORS HAVE THE ML ADJUSTED CORRECTLY.
 IT MUST BE VERIFIED IF THERE ARE ANY PROBLEMS WITH THE ENGINE.
-Remember that Walbro does not make these carburetors for paramotors and will do nothing to help either the manufacturer or the end user thanks to U.S. tort law.
+Remember that Walbro does not make these carburetors for paramotors and will do nothing to help either the manufacturer or the end user.

 The metering lever that is generally available in U.S. kits is adjusted for the tang-type ML diaphragm.
 Most diaphragms in the kits that are available to U.S. customers do not have the tang and must be adjusted to a different value.